tombackert/championship/README.md

 - Team dynamics (home vs away performance)
 - Weather data on game day

+### Idea
+I'm no data scientist, neither a football analyst (eventhough I know a fair amount).
+So why not let a neural network figure out the correlations in the data that lead a team to the championship?

 ### Data challenges
 - API integration (football-data.org)
 - Web scraping (transfermarkt)